-The proposed 50-million dollar stadium would be built downtown, but according to a non-compete clause in the contract, the Diablos would have to leave city limits for the new Triple A team to come in.
+The proposed $50 million stadium would be built downtown, but according to a non-compete clause in the contract, the Diablos would have to leave city limits for the new Triple-A team to come in.

 Families packed Cohen Stadium for The Diablos baseball game.
 Many fans were shocked to hear that the Diablos may have to leave their current home.

 "I don't think that’s right.
 I wouldn't like that because it's more like a tradition that we have them here and I would hate to see them go," Rosa Salas said.

 "If the Diablos can stay or both can stay, that would be great.
 But if they're gonna build a new stadium and, you know, bring more business, better caliber of game, I would be for that too," Michael Ramirez said.

 "I like this setting.
 I like being by the mountains.
 I like that it's in the northeast.
 We need more things in the northeast," Maribel Nunez said.